Rokasl/CS408_project/report/source/11_chapter_4.md

 ### Compiler

-Purpose of the Compiler is to take in an formatted expression of the experimental language described above and output a JavaScript compiling data structure (array of functions), which could be used by the abstract machine.
+Purpose of the compiler is to take in an formatted expression of the experimental language described above and output a JavaScript compiled data structure (array of functions, called resumptions), which could be used by the abstract machine.

 Below is a definition of code generation monad.
 It contains a constructor "MkCodeGen" and a deconstructor "codeGen".
-It takes in an next available integer value and outputs a data structure which holds a list of integer which map to JavaScript code (string), next available number after the compilation and result of the compilation "val".
-Usually the list of definitions will start with the input "next number" and go up to just before the output "next number".
+It takes in an next available integer value and outputs a data structure which holds a list of integers which map to JavaScript code of string type, next available number after the compilation and result of the compilation "val".
+Usually, the list of definitions will start with the input "next number" and go up to just before the output "next number".

 ```haskell